patrickluvsoj/IntroToXamarinTestCloudCommands/README.md

 <li>app.WaitForElement("button2");
 </ul>

+Definitions of the Commands Seen in Test Recorder:
+1. app.Tap("button1");
+* app.Tap("button1") is the most common guesture you'll use.
+It mimics a user's tap on the app.
+The "button1" represent a button marked with a "button1" id or label.
+2. app.DismissKeyboard();

 <ul>Definitions of the Commands Seen in Test Recorder:
 <li>app.Tap("button1");
 * app.Tap("button1") is the most common guesture you'll use.
 It mimics a user's tap on the app.
 The "button1" represent a button marked with a "button1" id or label.